The Measure of Quality

 Can I delete a bad measurement?

 Yes.
 Use the (-) button to delete the last measurement taken.
 The pass/fail criteria are immediately updated.
-Use the "View" menu option to delete any individual measurement or batch.
-Use the "Delete" menu option to delete batches or the entire contents of memory.
+Use the "Delete" menu option to delete batches or the entire contents of gage memory.

 Why do results sometimes appear a little different when I change from mils to microns and vice-versa?